- Admission as a Degree-Seeking Student

 Standardized academic test scores are not required by the Graduate School; however, they may be required by the academic program so applicants should check with the program to which they are applying.
 The Graduate School requires English proficiency for international applicants.
 This requirement is automatically waived for international applicants who earned a bachelor’s, graduate, or professional degree in the US with a minimum GPA of 3.00.
-All other international applicants are required to submit TOEFL/IELTS/IELA/PTEA/Duolingo test scores that meet these requirements: 80 on the TOEFL, 6.5 on the IELTS, 176 on the IELA, 70 on Duolingo, or a 53 on the PTEA, 8.5 on TOEFL Essentials.
+All other international applicants are required to submit TOEFL/IELTS/IELA/PTEA/Duolingo/TOEFL Essentials test scores that meet these requirements: 80 on the TOEFL, 6.5 on the IELTS, 176 on the IELA, 120 on Duolingo, 53 on the PTEA, 8.5 on TOEFL Essentials.
 Official test scores must be sent directly to UAB from the testing agencies.
 Academic programs may choose to waive academic test scores at their discretion based on the qualifications of the applicant.
 However, the English proficiency requirement may not be waived.

 Individual graduate programs often require additional items such as letters of recommendation, a personal essay, or a resume so it is important that applicants are aware of program-specific admissions requirements.
 Complete graduate applications are reviewed by graduate program faculty who make an admissions recommendation to the Graduate School.
 All credentials submitted as part of the application for admission become and remain property of the university and will not be returned to the student, duplicated, or transferred to another institution.